natnaeldejenekebede/ProSync-Notes/README.md

 - **Responsive Design**: Works on all devices and screen sizes.
 - **Swagger Documentation**: Comprehensive API documentation.

+## 🚀 Deployment

+The app is deployed on Vercel for the frontend.
+You can access the live app at [CollabNote](https://collabnote-app.vercel.app/).

+Additionally, the backend API is deployed on Render.
+You can access the API documentation at [CollabNote API](hhttps://collabnote-fullstack-app.onrender.com/).

+The backup frontend is also hosted on Netlify, which you can access at [CollabNote Netlify](https://notesapp-nestjs.netlify.app/).

+> Note: The backend API may spin down due to inactivity.
+If you encounter any issues, please try again later.
+If inactive, the API may take a few seconds to start up, so frontend requests and Swagger may take some time to load initially.

 ## 🎯 Tech Stack

 | Technology                                    | Description                         |